Khaled Al-Mamun

-Khaled Al Mamun PBGM, ndc, psc is a retired major general of the Bangladesh Army, previously served as the GOC of 11th Infantry division and area Commander Bogura area.
-Prior to it, he was military secretary & the Director of Military Intelligence (DMI) at Army Headquarters.
+Khaled Al Mamun PBGM, ndc, psc is a retired major general of the Bangladesh Army who served as the GOC of the 11th Infantry Division and area commander of the Bogra area.
+Prior to that, he was Military Secretary and the Director of Military Intelligence (DMI) at Army Headquarters.

 Career

-Mamun became a major general on 24 December 2020 and took the office of the Military Secretary, as the successor of Major General (later General) Waker-uz-zaman.
-Prior to his promotion, he was the Director of Military Intelligence (DMI) at the Army Headquarters, Dhaka.
-He is a Director of Jolshiri Abashon, a housing scheme for army officers.
-He served as an SSF agent when he was Colonel under Major General Sheikh Mohammad Aman Hasan as DG SSF.
+Mamun became a major general on 24 December 2020 and took the office of the military secretary as the successor of Major General (later General) Waker-uz-Zaman.
+Prior to his promotion, he was the director of military intelligence (DMI) at the Army Headquarters, Dhaka.
+He is a director of Jolshiri Abashon, a housing scheme for army officers.
+He served as an SSF agent when he was a colonel under Major General Sheikh Mohammad Aman Hasan as DG SSF.